Professional in Human Resources (PHR 2024 ECO)

 Administration

-Test Administrators: The Professional in Human Resources (PHR) certification test is administered by the HR Certification Institute (HRCI)
+• Test administrator: The PHR certification exam is administered by the HR Certification Institute (HRCI).

 Test Provider